 Disability Support Services coordinates services which may include reasonable accommodations, appropriate auxiliary aids, advising, admission, registration for classes, academic counseling, assistance with applying for financial aid, referrals to agencies, educational and vocational planning, even voter registration.
 Students are required to provide documentation of disability.
 To request services or for more information, visit the website, call, or stop by the office in the Admissions Center, Room 143.
-See below for contact and other important information.

 There are also a number of special programs available to qualifying students.
 All students are encouraged to apply for aid, even those who don't think they will qualify for any need-based aid.
-United States citizens and Permanent Residents should apply for aid through the FAFSA (Federal Student Aid), and students who are ineligible for federal aid due to immigration status should apply for the WASFA.
+United States citizens should apply for aid through the FAFSA (Free Application for Federal Student Aid), and students who are ineligible for federal aid due to immigration status should apply for the WASFA (Washington Application for State Financial Aid).
 Be sure to pay attention to key dates and deadlines for financial aid.
-See below for contact and other important information.

 With a balance of free weights, machines, and aerobic equipment, the LCC Fitness Center offers something for everyone.
 Sign up for a Weight Training, Super Circuit, Zumba or Pilates class to add some ‘positive’ stress to your hectic schedule.
-See below for contact and other important information.

-Head Start, Early Head Start(EHS) and Early Childhood Education Assistance Program (ECEAP) assist low income families in raising healthy children, in preparing children for future academic success, and in identifying pathways for family mobility.
+Head Start, Early Head Start(EHS) and Early Childhood Education Assistance Program (ECEAP) assist income eligible families in raising healthy children, in preparing children for future academic success, and in identifying pathways for family mobility.

 We serve families in Cowlitz County whose income is at or below the Federal State Poverty Guideline.
 Applications are accepted year round.
 We offer classroom preschool experiences that operate 3-4 days a week at 3.5 hours a day or 5 days a week at 6 hours a day.
 We also offer a weekly home visit model as well as an infant/toddler program at R.A.
-Long High School for teens.
+Long High School for teen parents.
 All services are free for eligible families.
-See below for contact and other important information.

-The Learning Commons is found inside the Alan Thompson Library building and includes library, tutoring and eLearning services.
-Students can make tutoring appointments, get help with Canvas, and consult with librarians on research assignments.
-The library provides collections of print and electronic resources, group study rooms with technology, computers, printers/copiers, SmartBoards, Whisper Room recording booth, and Chromebooks.
-The library's website provides access to tutorials, instant messaging with librarians, and online databases housing articles, journals, eBooks, audiobooks, and video.
-Hours of operation are posted on the library website.
+The Learning Commons is a shared academic space within the LCC Library where Tutoring, eLearning, and Library staff and faculty collaborate to provide the best service and support possible to LCC students, faculty, staff, and the community.
+Students can make tutoring appointments, get help with Canvas, consult with librarians on research assignments, and check out materials and equipment.
+The library provides collections of print and electronic resources, computers, printers/copiers, Chromebooks, and group and individual study areas.
+The library's website provides access to tutorials, instant messaging with librarians, and online databases containing articles, journals, eBooks, audiobooks, and videos.
+Hours of operation are posted on the library webpage.

 Contact the Payroll Office for any information regarding hiring paperwork for Work Study, Student Help and TANF positions, as well as employee earnings, direct deposit, address changes, and payroll deductions.
-See below for contact and other important information.

 Phone number: (360) 442-2220